lulu70/vegan-site/content/recipes/fast-and-special-lasagna.md

 - 1/2 tsp Himalaya salt
 - 1/2 tsp ground black pepper

-## Lets start -
+## Lets start

-Preheat oven to 180ºc.
-Soak the cashew nuts in water for 1 hour.
+1. Soak the cashew nuts in water for 1 hour.
+2. Preheat oven to 180ºc.
-Choose a large pan or a wok and heat the oil in it.
+3. Choose a large pan or a wok and heat the oil in it.
-Cut the onions, carrots, and the celery to dices and fry it 3-5 minutes until its golden.
+4. Cut the onions, carrots and the celery to dices and fry it 3-5 minutes until its golden.
-Cut the zucchini, mushrooms, and dry tomatoes to dices and add it to the pan with the garlic, and continue to fry for another 5 minutes.
+5. Cut the zucchini, mushrooms, and dry tomatoes to dices and add it and the minced garlic to the pan. continue to fry for another 5 minutes.
-Now chop the tomatoes to dices or use a canned version and add it to the pan with the tomato puree and stir.
+6. Now chop the tomatoes to dices or use a canned version and add it to the pan.
-Add the salt, pepper, oregano, thyme, rosemary and basil to the pan and stir.
+7. Add the tomato puree, salt, pepper, oregano, thyme, rosemary and basil to the pan and stir.
-Add the vegetable broth and the red wine to the pan, stir and cook it covered for 10 minutes.
+8. Add the vegetable broth and the red wine to the pan, stir and cook it covered for another 10-15 minutes.

 <Image filename="vegetables-pan"/>

-Meanwhile, rinse and drain the cashew and place it in a food processor.
-Add the oat milk, lemon juice and all the bechamel spices to it and blend 1-2 minutes to get a creamy texture.
-You can add more milk if it's too thick.
+9. Meanwhile, rinse and drain the cashew and place it in a food processor. add the oat milk, lemon juice and all the bechamel spices to it and blend 1-2 minutes to get a creamy texture. if it's too thick add more oat milk.

 <Image filename="cashew-bechamel"/>

-Take the pan off the heat and get ready to start the layers art.
+10. Take the pan off the stove and get ready to start the layers art.
-In a casserole dish, 25/35cm (+/-), sprinkle olive oil and pour the first layer of the vegetables sauce.
-Try to flat it to a thickness of 1 cm and cover it with a layer of pasta sheets.
-Now cover the pasta sheets with a layer of the bechamel we made, try to get a ½ cm layer.
+11. In a casserole dish, 25/35cm (+/-), sprinkle olive oil and pour the first layer of the vegetables sauce. try to flat it to a thickness of 1 cm and cover it with a layer of pasta sheets. now cover the pasta sheets with a layer of the bechamel we made, try to get a ½ cm layer.

 <Image filename="first-three-layers"/>

-Now just repeat it again and again at least 2 more sets of layers.
+12. Repeat it again and again at least 2 more sets of layers.

 <Image filename="seconed-layer"/>

-For the last layer we want to cover the pasta sheets completely with the vegetable sauce. this way they will get soft and not dry hard in the oven.
-On top, we will spread the nutritional yeast equally and finally place the dish in the oven.
+13. For the last layer we want to cover the pasta sheets completely with the vegetable sauce. this way they will get soft and not dry hard in the oven. on top, we will spread the nutritional yeast equally and finally place the dish in the oven.

 <Image filename="top-layer-nutritional-yeast"/>

-Bake for 45 minutes and check with a knife if the pasta sheets are soft enough, if not, you can cover it with aluminum foil and bake for another 10 minutes.
+14. Bake for 45 minutes and check with a knife if the pasta sheets are soft enough, if not, you can cover it with aluminum foil and bake for another 10 minutes.
-When it's ready, take out of the oven and let it cool down before serving.

 <Image filename="ready-lasagna"/>

-Cut to 6 portions and serve with fresh salat aside for the best experience!
+When it's ready, take it out of the oven and let it cool down before serving.

 <Image filename="lasagna-serving"/>